-As a general rule, atoms, molecules and ions are more attracted to the mobile or stationary phase that has the same or similar properties.
-Therefore, like goes with like.
+As a general rule, atoms, molecules and ions will be more attracted to the mobile or stationary phase that has the same or similar properties.
+Thus, like goes with like.

 For example, ions contain one or more whole charges.
-Because of this, they are more attracted to the mobile phase if it contains charged or partially charged molecules or ions, such as water (a polar molecule).
+Because of this, they will be more attracted to the mobile phase if it contains charged or partially charged molecules or ions, such as water (a polar molecule).

-Separation based on carbon chain length or molecular mass
+Separation based on carbon chain length/molecular mass

-Chemists often need to separate mixtures of molecules that have similar intermolecular forces such as mixtures of alcohols.
+Chemists often need to separate mixtures of molecules that have the same intermolecular forces; for example, mixtures of alcohols.

 In a mixture of methanol, ethanol, propan-1-ol and butan-1-ol (Figure 2), all of the molecules have the same polar -OH group on the terminal, or end, carbon.
-Therefore, this mixture will not be separated into its components through this functional group.
+Therefore, this mixture will not be separated into its components by functional group.
 Rather, the mixture is separated by the size of the carbon chain - the longer the carbon chain, the greater the dispersion forces and the higher the interaction with the mobile or stationary phases.
+In general, larger molecules experience more interaction and move slower because they have a greater dispersion forces between the mobile and stationary phases.